mridhultp/UK-Road-accident_Project/README.md

 order by number_of_casualties desc

-## 13  find the 15 most number of fatal accdent and casualities?
+## 13  find the 15 most number of fatal accident incident and casualities?

 select *